 7) Order Cancellation: Customer shall pay an order cancellation fee (a minimum of $250.00 or equivalent to the actual cost of equipment, lines and installation, whichever is greater) should the Customer initiate the cancellation of Customer’s service order associated with a particular SOA prior to test and turn up of the service.
 The order cancellation fee compensates NHC for the time, money and resources spent to prepare and procure Customer’s service order request associated with a particular SOA.
 Because there may be circumstances under which NHC may not be able economically to provide or continue to provide services, NHC reserves the right, in such instances, to immediately cancel/discontinue service without liability or further obligations to the Customer.

 8) Payments: Customer shall pay all service charges and fees as set forth in each SOA, including, but not limited to, nonrecurring incidental charges (such as charges associated with installation, line maintenance, expedites, moves, adds, changes, deletions and cancellations), equipment purchases, surcharges, regulatory fees, taxes and other charges required by law.
+The initial invoice for all NHC services is inclusive of pro-rated charges from the date of service activation, applied one month in advance for voice, hardware, and security services and two months in advance for data and Internet services.
 Charges for maintenance and repair shall be billed to Customer pursuant the “NHC Maintenance and Repair Program” (see Section 34), and any applicable tariffs.
 Customer will indemnify NHC for any and all costs, claims, taxes, charges, and surcharges levied against NHC relative to a proof of exemption that Customer provides NHC.
 Customer shall pay all service charges promptly upon the completion of installation for each specified service associated with each SOA.
 For the avoidance of any doubt, for installations associated with a service provided under a SOA that includes multiple locations or an installation process that is phased in over a period of time, Customer shall pay service charges promptly upon the completion of each installation for each specified service associated with each SOA at each particular location or the conclusion of each phase of the installation process, whichever is earlier.
 Additional fees for changes may apply to changes in the service order associated with a particular SOA that is requested by Customer after the SOA is signed.
 Upon Customer’s receipt of an NHC invoice, all payments associated with the NHC invoice shall be due and the Customer shall pay such amounts.

 9) Payment options: Customers may pay by wire transfer, check, money order, AMEX, Visa or MasterCard.
 Payments by AMEX, Visa or MasterCard are subject to a 1.5% surcharge where allowable by law.
 NHC reserves the right to assess a late fee of the lesser of one and one-half percent (1.5%) per month or the maximum allowed by law for any payment not received within thirty (30) days of invoice.
 Customer shall be liable for all charges associated with the use of NHC’s services, including charges that result from theft, abuse or misuse, as well as fraudulent, and/or unauthorized use of such service.
 All Customer payments to NHC shall be in U.S. currency.